atidyshirt/University/COSC264/notes.md

 ##### Transmission Delay

+This is the time it takes to transmit an entire packet over a link.

 The formula for working out transmission delay is as follows $\frac{L}{R}$, where *L = length of packet* and *R = Data rate*, this is how we can workout the transmission delay, This is generally denoted as $(T_{d})$